Starting a new business

-It’s easy to set up as a partnership, though it’s recommended you have an official letter that sets out the agreement between partners.
-Tax is simple too.
-You just declare your share of business income on your personal tax return or complete a partnership tax return.
+It’s simple to form a partnership, though an official letter outlining the agreement between partners is suggested.
+Taxes are also straightforward.
+Simply fill out a partnership tax return or report your share of business income on your personal tax return.

 Disadvantages of a partnership

-If the business gets into financial or legal strife, the partners do too.
-You could also get into difficulty if one of the other partners does something wrong.
+If the company runs into financial or legal problems, so do the partners.
+You can also have problems if one of the other partners makes a mistake.

 What’s in a partnership agreement

-- state the legal name of the partnership and say what you do
+- give your company’s legal name and explain what you do.

-- identify how bookkeeping and finances will be managed
+- choose how accounting and finances will be handled

-- outline how the partnership can be wrapped up (and how debts or profits would be distributed)
+- describe how the cooperation will be completed (and how debts or profits would be distributed)

 What is a company?

-A company is legally separate from its owner (or owners), which means you’re less exposed to legal or financial issues.
-A company can be owned by one person or many.
+Because a company is legally distinct from its owner (or owners), you’re less vulnerable to legal or financial troubles.
+A firm can be held by a single individual or a group of people.

 Advantages of a company

-You get some legal and financial protection if things go wrong – your accountant or a lawyer can give you the lowdown.
-Companies also generally pay a lower tax rate.
+If something goes wrong, you’ll have some legal and financial protection — your accountant or lawyer can tell you more.
+Companies also pay a lower tax rate than individuals.

 Disadvantages of a company